GuoBioinfoLab/TCRdb/README.md

 * Categorized sample metadata, enabling comparison of TCRs in different sample types;
 * Interactive data visualization charts, describing the TCR repertoire in TCR diversity, length distribution and V-J gene utilization.

+The TCRdb database is freely available at [http://bioinfo.life.hust.edu.cn/TCRdb/ ](http://bioinfo.life.hust.edu.cn/TCRdb/ )

+## Description

+The parameters used for each method.

 ## Citing